At a Glance

 We think this is how you could land Associate Bid Manager - £50 to £62K.

 Network with professionals in the bid management field, especially those who have experience in technology services.
-Attend industry events or webinars to connect with potential colleagues and learn from their experiences, which can give you insights into what makes a successful bid manager.
+Engaging with industry peers can provide insights into best practices and may even lead to referrals for the position.

 We think you need these skills to ace Associate Bid Manager - £50 to £62K.